 In addition to the rules above, a Volunteer Deputy Voter Registrar MUST NOT have been:

-- A person is not considered to have been fully convicted of an offense if the person’s adjudication of guilt was deferred (H.B.
+A person is not considered to have been finally convicted of an offense if the person’s adjudication of guilt was deferred (H.B.
 1226, 82nd Leg.).

-- finally convicted of an identity theft offense (Texas Penal Code, § 32.51).
+finally convicted of Fraudulent Use or Possession of Identifying Information (Texas Penal Code, § 32.51).